treeverse/lakeFS/docs/understand/roadmap.md

 However, in some cases simply creating a union of object modifications from both references isn't good enough.
 Modern table formats such as Delta Lake, Hudi, and Iceberg rely on a set of manifest or log files that describe the logical structure of the table.
-In those cases, a merge operation might have to be aware of the data structure: generate a new manifest or re-order the log in order for the output to make sense.
+In those cases, a merge operation might have to be aware of the structure of the data: generate a new manifest or re-order the log in order for the output to make sense.
 Additionally, the definition of a conflict is also a bit different: simply looking at object names to determine whether or not a conflict occured might not be good enough.